Kathy Maister's Start Cooking

 Loose or Bagged?

 To brew loose tea, you need to use something to keep the tea leaves from fluttering about in the mug.
-Two popular little "infuser gizmos" to hold your loose leaves are the tea ball and the cool-looking tea stick.
+There are many types of tea “infusers” in many different price ranges.

 Black, Green and More